We review the good and the bad of Apple Music to see how this 6-year-old streaming service stacks up against the rest of the competition.

 With each update, Apple became more ambitious in its attempts to provide users with varied in-app features, such as podcasts, movies, and games.
 This eventually resulted in a congested, disorganized app plagued with design problems.

 It was clear that Apple needed a new solution to streamline its content.
 One of those solutions was Apple Music.

 Apple Music was introduced in 2015, following the acquisition of Beats Electronics and Beats Music in 2014.
 Thanks to the mutually beneficial partnership, the service gained 11 million subscribers in its first year.
 As of June 2020, their user base has expanded to 72 million subscribers.

-The app is currently available in 167 countries, which makes them the second most accessible music streaming app next to Spotify.
+The app is currently available in 168 countries at the time of writing (April 2021), which makes them the second most accessible music streaming app next to Spotify.

 - »Extensive music library

 - »Clean, intuitive, and aesthetically pleasing User Interface